Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 | No   |  57,418 |      14.4% |

 #### Checker failure reason
-> Records may fail on multiple attributes
+> Records may fail on multiple attributes, the # output may not match the # input

 By far the most common cause of failure is the inability to assign a binomial to an Understanding (14.1%).
 This failure is directly equivalent to an inability to confidently assign the record to a Type.
 Inability to resolve a binomial to type is only resolvable through specific, highly skilled, human intervention - typically reserved for taxonomists with a specific goal in mind.